Please note: This post contains affiliate links.

-Regardless of what your criteria are, book earlier than you would traveling without cats, so you can get the best place possible.
+Regardless of what your criteria are, book earlier than you would when not traveling with cats, so you can have the best environment for them possible.

 7. Use Positive Reinforcement

-My cats love treats and they love cuddles.
-Whenever we do something that upsets them: putting them in their crates, bringing them to a new Airbnb, I give them lots of treats and lots of hugs.
-This is to tell them: I’m sorry for making you go through another change, and I love you <3 And this isn’t a nice to have, it’s a must if you want to be a good cat parent in my opinion 🙂
+My cats LOVE treats and they love cuddles.
+Whenever we do something that upsets them — e.g. putting them in their crates or bringing them to a new Airbnb — I give them lots of treats and hugs.
+This positive reinforcement will go a long way in my opinion 🙂

 8. Scent is Important